Can Too Much Compost Hurt Plants?

 The lack of critical mycorrhizal fungi in the soil allows harmful bacteria and fungi to flourish, further damaging your garden plants and inviting pests to take over.

-Another significant factor that plays a role in too much compost hurting plants is that organic matter in compost will eventually break down into soluble salts.
+Organic matter in compost will eventually break down into soluble salts.

 Soluble salt elements include: